 08. Jackson Safety Welding Helmet: Insight Variable Auto Dark Helmet

 We respected the design of this welder’s helmet.
-It still offers full face protection, but with a slim design that provides more consistency.
+It still offers full-face protection, but with a slim design that provides greater consistency.

 The digital helmet controls are easy to use and complemented by a 3.93 x 2.36-inch viewing area, suitable for almost any welding, grinding, or cutting process.